 Did you know there are four types of clutter?
-Some think that clutter is just stuff right?
-Wrong.
-There are many different forms of clutter and we all call it something different.
+Some think that clutter is just stuff.
+Right?
+Wrong!
+In fact, there are many different forms of clutter and we all call it something different.
 I work with the definition that clutter is the stuff that gets in the way of you living the life you want.
 If we dig a bit deeper, I’ve observed four types of clutter.

-- Organising guru, Peter Walsh calls this stuff malignant clutter.
+Organising guru, Peter Walsh calls this stuff malignant clutter.
 It’s the stuff that fills us with awful emotions and holds us back from letting things go.
 No wonder it is called emotional clutter.

-- It could be things that make you feel ungrateful or disrespectful with the mention of letting it go.
+It could also be things that make you feel ungrateful or disrespectful with the mention of letting it go.

-- These are memories we keep as reminders of our past relationships, jobs, personas and so on.
-Things we keep because we’re afraid we’ll forget who we were and what we’ve learnt.
+Sentimental clutter is memories we keep as reminders of our past relationships, jobs, personas and so on.
+It’s things we keep because we’re afraid we’ll forget who we were and what we’ve learnt.
 It’s the stuff we forget about, or let sit in boxes.

-- This is the stuff that reminds us to do something I call reminder clutter.
-It is things like the broken chair that we ‘need to fix’.
-The papers that are kept to remind us of the action we need to take.
+The stuff we keep to remind us to do something I call reminder clutter.
+It is things like the broken chair that we ‘need to fix’, and the papers that are kept to remind us of the action we need to take.

 You might be thinking that there’s things around the house that don’t fall into these categories.
 You’d be right.
 We’re not categorising everything in your house into these four categories, just your clutter.
 The stuff that’s stopping you living the life you dream about having.

-In the next few posts, I’ll share how to deal with each of these clutter types.
+In the next few posts, I’ll share how to deal with each of these four types of clutter:

 Which one do you identify with most?
 Come and share in the WellSorted Facebook Group.